NEWS 2025

 A Tribute to Les O'Leary - Trustee and Webmaster

-Les, as he was know to all, was involved in setting up the Trust in 2003 and then its website, hosted on his company's site.
+Les, as he was known to all, was involved in setting up the Trust in 2003 and then its website, hosted on his company's site.
 He was active in preparing our 'Articles of Association' which enabled us to achieve charitable status, and was a good designer of publicity materials and information posters.
 He was one of two original trustees still serving, the other being Keith Webster, our President.
 He died on January 9th 2025 after a lengthy illness, and is much missed by Trust members.
 Some photographs of his activities follow:

 1. 2.
 3. 4.